robert2100-08-16/Mars/Habitats/MarsGummiHaus/publish/Cost_Estimation_Mars_Project_EN.md

 ---
 **License:** CC BY 4.0
 **Disclaimer:** Portions of this document were generated with the assistance of GPT-4.
+The information is provided "as is" without warranty of any kind.
+All trademarks are property of their respective owners.